jbaxenom/heracles/README.md

 From UAC3-6 we can add:

 ```
 TC4: if the input is a negative number, heracles should show an error with text 'You have entered an invalid amount.
-The amount must be a positive, decimal or non-decimal number in digits'
+The amount must be a positive, decimal or non-decimal number of up to 29 digits'
 TC5: if the input contains a non-digit character, heracles should show an error with text 'You have entered an invalid amount.
-The amount must be a positive, decimal or non-decimal number in digits'
+The amount must be a positive, decimal or non-decimal number of up to 29 digits'
-TC6: if the input is empty, heracles should show an error with text 'You have entered an invalid amount.
-The amount must be a positive, decimal or non-decimal number in digits'
+TC6: if the input is an empty space, heracles should show an error with text 'You have entered an invalid amount.
+The amount must be a positive, decimal or non-decimal number of up to 29 digits'
-TC7: if the input is a very big number, heracles should be able to handle it
+TC7: if the input is a number above 29 digits, heracles should show an error with text 'You have entered an invalid amount.
+The amount must be a positive, decimal or non-decimal number of up to 29 digits'
+TC8: if the input is empty (new line), heracles should show an error with text 'You have entered an invalid amount.
+The amount must be a positive, decimal or non-decimal number of up to 29 digits'
 ```